PHEN

 backlog.

-BD Performing Arts runs with a lean crew: no PM, no QA team, no technical writer, and a stakeholder list that never stops growing.
+BD Performing Arts is a small operating team inside a large non-profit.
+The budget can't carry five full-time roles: PM, QA, Technical Writer, Junior Dev, Scrum Master.
+The work demands every one of them.
 Staff, parents, board members, and performers all file requests through one internal tool.
 Each ask carries a real timeline.
 Tickets piled up faster than the crew could touch them, and the backlog only ever grew.

-So I built them an agentic pipeline that absorbs the three missing roles.
+So I built them an agentic pipeline that absorbs all five.
 The agent carries the manual work.
 The humans carry the judgment.
+The salaries stay in the building, on programs, not on payroll.

 // The pipeline